How to Promote Cultural Awareness in Global Virtual Teams?

 Share your perspective and prepare for continuing conversations.

 When working on projects or solving problems together, you need to get comfortable in sharing your perspective.
 It might be the case that you are the only person from your culture in your global virtual team.
 You might be the only person based in Asia, while the rest of your team in Europe.
 Or you’re the only Colombian in a team of East Asians.
-If this is the case, highly likely your virtual team will have no understanding or experience of your culture and its context.
+If this is the case, highly likely, your virtual team will have no understanding or experience of your culture and its context.

-Others may not be unaware that they are operating within their cultural lens and may overlook certain cultural nuances you hold dearly.
+Others may not be unaware that they are operating within their cultural lens and may overlook specific cultural nuances you hold dearly.
 This is where you need to be proactive in sharing your cultural perspective.

 Upon sharing, one also needs to be open to the responses from others about the perspectives.
 For example, your leader gave a presentation to potential clients and decided to limit self-promotion because your leader’s culture highly values humility.
 Based on the lacklustre response, you realise that without self-promotion, the clients might perceive your leader to be lacking experience or qualification.
 It’s an important perspective that needs to be shared with your leader so that they can adjust their presentation to win clients over.